U.S. Chamber of Commerce

 2012 Presidential Elections

-The U.S. Chamber played a major role in the Republican victories in the 2010 midterm Congressional elections, promising to spend $75 million (and reporting only $32 million), and helping to organize and coordinate spending by other "outside interest groups" like American Crossroads and American Action Network In a blog post the night before the election, the Chamber stated it “had been a game-changing political force in these midterms.
-We’ve engaged in tight, competitive races; and we’ve altered them.”
+It played a major role in the Republican victories in the 2010 midterm Congressional elections, promising to spend $75 million, and helping to organize and coordinate spending by other "outside interest groups" like American Crossroads and American Action Network.
+In a blog post the night before the election, the Chamber stated it "had been a game-changing political force in these midterms.
+We’ve engaged in tight, competitive races; and we’ve altered them."

 The Chamber claimed it offered support to all pro-business candidates, regardless of party affiliation.
 However, according to a report from the union-backed Chamber Watch, "[i]t worked almost exclusively to elect Republicans in the powerful Senate, giving one lone endorsement to a Democrat, West Virginia’s Joe Manchin, on whom it made no expenditures.
 On the House side, the Chamber created an appearance of bipartisanship by spending on behalf of eleven Democrats.
 But the Chamber’s support for Democratic members was razor-thin, and sometimes, the Chamber withheld support altogether, even where Democratic members worked hard to earn the Chamber’s approval."

-Whats more, while 93% of reported expenditures went to support Republicans, the 6% spent to support Democrats were spent on generic, non-candidate-specific ads, rather than more effective ads attacking opponents.
+While 93 percent of reported expenditures went to support Republicans, the 6 percent spent to support Democrats was spent on generic, non-candidate-specific ads, rather than more effective ads attacking opponents.
 The ads tended not to identify candidate-specific positive qualities, instead relying on a template with the same title for several different candidates, only changing the candidate’s name, picture and office number.
 The ads were also run later than ads supporting their Republican counterparts.

 American Crossroads and the Chamber are closely tied, and closely coordinated their efforts in the 2010 midterm elections.